 How to grow Nepeta common name Cat Mint

-Nepeta is a reliable perennial, very hardy and tolerant of all conditions and it returns reliably each year.
-Catmint produces clouds of soft blue and mauve in a garden and is a viable alternative to Lavender where the growing conditions are not suitable for Lavender.
-The fact that Nepeta is tolerant of most growing conditions, including partial shade, dry and drought areas, means it is useful for more difficult spots in the garden.
+I think it gets overlooked because of its common name, Cat Mint.
+Don't be put off.
+Nepeta is very hardy, tolerant of all conditions and it returns reliably each year The fact that Nepeta is tolerant of most growing conditions, including partial shade, dry and drought areas, makes it useful for difficult spots in the garden.

-Cat mint will tolerate wetter conditions where Lavender will not; to thrive, Lavender requires much drier conditions than Catmint, especially over winter.
-Lavender will struggle on heavier wet ground as a Mediterranean plant.
-It needs to be dry, in well-drained soil and sunny; contrast Catmint which will grow almost anywhere.
-Nepeta is native to a number of habitats and so is less fussy where it grows.
+If you are looking for soft blues in your garden Nepeta will tolerate wet conditions which Lavender will not.
+Lavender is a Mediterranean plant.
+It needs dry, well-drained soil and sun; contrast Catmint, which will grow almost anywhere.
+Nepeta is native to a number of habitats and is so much less fussy where it grows.
 Catmint will grow in sun or partial shade and in both moist and dry soils.
-It is very tough and is almost a grow anywhere plant.
+It is very tough, almost a grow anywhere plant.
 The only conditions it will resent is really boggy ground.
-It is also long flowering and, if but back, will sometimes produce a second flush of flowers.
+It is also long flowering and after cutting back, will produce a second flush of flowers.

-Once planted Nepeta is really easy to establish.
-It has the bonus of being very attractive to bees and pollinators.
 Walk past a clump on a warm day and it will be buzzing with the sound of bees.
-It is a plant which thrives in almost any conditions and does not need feeding, which can make it leggy.
-Apart from bees, as its name suggests, it is attractive to who love it.
-If you are not a cat lover and don't want sections of your plant rolled on, insert a few sticks, which will be concealed by the plant growth but serve to deter cats from taking a roll in the Nepeta.
+Low maintenance, it positively does not need feeding, which can make it leggy.
+Apart from bees, as its name suggests, it is attractive to cats who love it.
+If you are not a cat lover and don't want sections of your plant rolled on, insert a few sticks, ( which can double as plant supports. ) They will be concealed by the plant growth and deter cats from taking a roll in the Nepeta.
 If you like cats, you may just want to sit by and watch them go bonkers for the cat mint, making a beeline for it and rolling about.

-You can also cut back Nepeta after flowering, and when doing so, if you look carefully at the plant you will see newer growth which foliage has a fresh look contrasted against the tired older foliage.
-So later in the season you can cut back the old foliage, let the new growth through and this may also produce a small late flush of flowers, if the summer is good.
+- You can also cut back Nepeta after flowering, and when doing so, if you look carefully at the plant you will see newer growth which foliage has a fresh look, (greener,) contrasted against the tired older foliage, (more yellow.)
+Cut back the old foliage, let new growth through and it will produce a smaller late flush of flowers, especially in a good summer.

-The intensity of the blue fades after flowering and its worth shearing off the dead heads as it will often throw up some new flower shoots.
-Catmint is a very tough plant.
-An easy garden plant which rewards year after year, drought tolerant and requires minimal maintenance.
+- The intensity of the blue fades after flowering and its worth shearing off the dead heads as it will often throw up some new flower shoots.

 Best Varieties of Nepta to Grow

-N. racemosa 'Walkers Low' is very similar to Six Hills Giant except smaller growing to 60 cms (2ft)
+Another soft blue is N. racemosa 'Walkers Low' similar to Six Hills Giant except smaller growing to 60 cms (2ft)

 N. racemosa 'Snowflake' as the name suggests has white flowers.